PitlaHarshaVardhan/Zoo-Media-AI-Intern/README.md

 ### The Prompt Used to Bootstrap the Architecture
 To architect the foundational boilerplates for this full-stack assignment, the following comprehensive prompt was utilized:

+Act as a senior full-stack developer with strong experience in React.js, Node.js, and LLM integrations.

+Your task is to generate a complete, production-quality mini project based on the following requirements:

+PROJECT GOAL:
+Build a full-stack application that takes unstructured text input, sends it to an LLM API, and returns a structured JSON summary.

+TECH STACK:
+- Frontend: React.js with Vite
+- Backend: Node.js with Express
+- LLM: OpenAI-compatible API
+- Other: dotenv, cors, axios/fetch

+FEATURE REQUIREMENTS:
+1. Input:
+   - Textarea for user input
+   - Optional file upload (bonus)

+2. Processing:
+   - Send input text to backend API (/api/summarize)
+   - Backend calls LLM with a strong structured prompt

+3. Output:
+   - JSON response with:
+     {
+       "summary": "one sentence",
+       "keyPoints": ["point 1", "point 2", "point 3"],
+       "sentiment": "positive | neutral | negative"
+     }

+4. UI:
+   - Clean, minimal UI
+   - Loading state ("Analyzing...")
+   - Display result in cards/sections
+   - Error messages for failures

+BACKEND REQUIREMENTS:
+- Create Express server
+- One POST route: /api/summarize
+- Validate input (non-empty string)
+- Use environment variable for API key
+- Handle errors:
+  - Empty input
+  - API failure
+  - Invalid JSON from LLM

+PROMPT DESIGN (IMPORTANT):
+Use a strong LLM prompt like:
+"You are an assistant that converts unstructured text into strict JSON..."

+Ensure:
+- Only JSON output
+- No markdown
+- Exact schema

+PROJECT STRUCTURE:
+Generate full folder structure like:

+assignment-summarizer/
+  client/
+    src/
+      App.jsx
+      main.jsx
+      components/
+        ResultCard.jsx
+    index.html
+    package.json
+  server/
+    src/
+      index.js
+      llm.js
+      prompt.js
+      validate.js
+    .env.example
+    package.json
+  README.md

+CODE QUALITY:
+- Clean, readable, modular code
+- Use async/await
+- Separate concerns (routes, LLM logic, validation)
+- Use best practices

+README REQUIREMENTS:
+Write a professional README including:
+- Project overview
+- Tech stack
+- Setup instructions
+- .env configuration
+- How to run frontend & backend
+- Prompt design explanation
+- Trade-offs
+- Future improvements
+- Example output

+EXTRA (IMPORTANT FOR INTERVIEW):
+- Keep solution simple and explainable
+- Do NOT over-engineer
+- Focus on clarity and correctness

+OUTPUT FORMAT:
+1. Folder structure
+2. Full backend code (all files)
+3. Full frontend code (all files)
+4. README.md

+Make the project look like it was built by a professional developer for an internship assignment.

 > "Act as a senior full-stack developer with strong experience in React.js, Node.js, and LLM integrations.
 Your task is to generate a complete, production-quality mini project based on the following requirements:
 >
 > PROJECT GOAL: Build a full-stack application that takes unstructured text input, sends it to an LLM API, and returns a structured JSON summary.